 - Reports of one serious incident either by disclosure to an agency or directly to the police

 - Professional judgment (whilst the 3 above criteria are very clear indicators, it is acknowledged there will be cases that do not meet any of those thresholds but there are other factors that a professional involved may be aware of that make them significantly worried for the safety of the individual and therefore there is always scope for a professional to refer into MARAC with the detail of what their concerns are even if for example there are not 14 ticks on the DASH)

-Where frontline staff complete a DASH assessment, the points score is under the 14 point threshold and the professional does not have the same significant level of concern outlined immediately above the DASH should be forwarded to the Salford Independent Domestic Abuse Support Service.
+Where frontline staff complete a DASH assessment, the points score is under the 14 point threshold and the professional does not have the same significant level of concern, the person can still be referred to the Safe in Salford domestic abuse service.

 Check with your employer to see what Domestic Abuse training they offer.
 This could be face to face or e-learning.
-Salford Safeguarding Children's Partnership provide multi-agency training on domestic abuse.
+SSAB, Salford Safeguarding Children's Partnership and the Community Safety Partnership provide multi-agency training on domestic abuse.